wzh99/GSL/README.md

 }
 ```

-Code for application of substitution is quite simple, just one line.
-Then we can print the module after substitution.
+We apply the substitution to the workload.

 ```python
 new_wl = subst(wl)